cs3org/OCM-API/IETF-OCM-MLS.md

 For a Virtual Client, the user's home server MUST deliver messages sent to or by the Virtual Client to all of its Emulator Clients, as required by [ietf-mls-virtual-clients] Section 5.1.

+In a Servers Federation group ({{servers-federation-groups}}) the same arrangement applies with the member servers themselves in the place of the users' home servers: proposals go to every Federation Admin Server, the Federation Owner Server arbitrates Commits, and there is no FK distribution.

 Commits are constructed and signed by admin clients, but only the Commit accepted by the Group Owner Server takes effect; competing Commits for